x-board/x-board-protocol/docs/list-pins-capabilities.md

 For a complete command, you can always skip the data (no `EF`) to allow anything the protocol allows, but never jump in for everything (double `EF`) because the data is always the last step.
 Commands that don't take data should of course never be stepped into.
-For a command that is have a complete operation and still need a pins you can either skip (no `EF`: "any data on any pin") or jump in for everything (double `EF`: "this data on any pin").
+For a command that does have a complete operation and still need a pins you can either skip (no `EF`: "any data on any pin") or jump in for everything (double `EF`: "this data on any pin").